Kashmir apple farmers angered by India's railway plans – DW – 11/15/2024

 "Many times, the Government of India also offers jobs as part of the compensation package," Shehkar said.

-He sees the project as a boon to Kashmir's tourism industry which he says lacks visitors due to the area's poor connectivity.
+He sees the project as a boon to Kashmir's tourism industry, which he believes lacks visitors due to the area's poor connectivity.
 A railway line, according to Shekhar, would unlock economic potential for generations to come.

 Many farmers, however, refuse to even entertain the notion of taking money.

-"No amount of compensation can replace what we've worked for over generations," Dilshada says.
+"No amount of compensation can replace what we've worked for over generations," Dilshada said.

 Farmers propose alternative route